shlbatra/python_testing/simple-pytest/README.md

 ```

 ### Brew
-**NOTE:** Currently bragir is not available on the homebrew-core repo, so you will need to tap our custom [ArjanCodes repo](https://github.com/ArjanCodes/homebrew-core)
+**NOTE:** Currently bragir is not available on the homebrew-core repo, so you will need to tap our custom [repo](https://github.com/ArjanCodes/homebrew-core)

 ```zsh
 brew tap arjancodes/core